 This Wednesday, 16Oct, a group was again outside the Pacifica building in Berkeley, protesting the breakers’ coup against WBAI & Pacifica.
 (Vid is 15:58.)

 One speaker is Tom Voorhees, a Pacifica director, & KPFA listeners-delegate (1:36).
 The breakers are trying to oust him as a director, replace him by a breaker, turning the PNB back into a 11-11 paralysis.
 Two weeks or so after the launch of their petition for a new Pacifica constitution, the breakers on Th26Sep called a KPFA delegates assembly to oust Mr Voorhees.
 This takes place Sa26Oct.
 It’s crucial that he’s supported both within the meeting & outside. https://kpftx.org/pacalendar/cal_show1.php?eventdate=20191026

 With the coup at WBAI by the breakers, a new phrase entered the lexicon of PacificaWorld.
 Everyone wondered what it was, where it came from.
 It may surprise people, but Pacifica Across America, both the term & the idea, was mentioned seven weeks before, by KPFA station manager, Quincy McCoy.
 The occasion was the Sa17Aug2019 KPFA Local Station Board.
-In response to what proved to be a serendipitous question, McCoy referred to Pacifica Across America in connection with Interim Executive Wrecker John Vernile & SiriusXM:
+In response to what proved to be a serendipitous question, McCoy referred to Pacifica Across America in connection with Interim Executive Wrecker John Vernile & SiriusXM, a broadcaster:

 […] a series of programs that we want to put together called, er, I think – the working title is Pacifica Across America, & that would be a list of the best shows of Pacifica that would run on, on Sirius & also on the Pacifica website”